joelpt/sublimetext-automatic-backups/README.md

 That end bit is the timestamp, so you can see when the file was edited.

-To change where the backups are stored, access the plugin's settings in `Preferences->Package Settings->Automatic Backups`.
+To change where the backups are stored, access the plugin's settings in `Preferences->Package Settings->AutomaticBackups`.

 To see if it's working, open the console with the `View->Show Console` menu item.
 When you save a file, you should see a line like this, indicating that the file has been backed up: